ZoloAi/zolo-zcli/Documentation/zDisplay_GUIDE.md

 # Simple auto-advancing slideshow
 intro_slides = [
     "Welcome to zCLI!",
-    "zCLI is a dual-mode CLI framework",
+    "zCLI is a declarative CLI framework",
-    "Works in Terminal and Browser (zBifrost)",
+    "Professional terminal UI with one API",
     "Let's explore the features..."
 ]